kak-tus/irma_bot/README.md

 Irma AntiSpam Bot for Telegram groups

-This bot was written on Perl, but for Memory/CPU usage optimisations - rewritten on Go.
+This bot was written on Perl, but for Memory/CPU usage optimisations and docker image size - rewritten on Go.